nix-community/linuxkit-nix/README.md

 be set to `@/etc/nix/machines` or not set at all for LinuxKit Nix to work properly.

+Another solution is to set `export NIX_REMOTE_SYSTEMS=/etc/nix/machines` before running the nix or nixops command.

 ### `cannot build on 'ssh://nix-linuxkit': cannot connect ...: Operation timed out`

 Something is wrong with LinuxKit.
 See the debugging section to try things out.